Harriet Lane Levy: Career

 After graduating, Levy became a prominent writer for popular local publications, such as the San Francisco Call.
 She also wrote for The Wave, a San Francisco weekly, with notable writers such as Jack London and Frank Norris.
 In 1906, Harriet was across the San Francisco Bay when a large earthquake struck the city, and when she returned she found the house at 920 O'Farrell street completely destroyed.

 When she was 40, Levy traveled to Paris in 1907 along with Sarah Stein and Alice B. Toklas, two friends who also had lived on O'Farrell Street.
-There they met up with more of Sarah's family, including Gertrude Stein, who Toklas fell in love with.
+There they met up with more of Sarah's family, including Gertrude Stein, with whom Toklas fell in love.

 In 1908, in Paris, Levy was invited to Pablo Picasso's party in the Montmartre in and Montparnasse quarters, to honor the painter Henri Rousseau.
 Levy wrote a description of the famed Rousseau Banquet, which was published in a limited edition of 30 copies in 1985 as part of a UC Berkeley seminar.

 One of Gertrude Stein's early word portraits was dedicated to Levy.
 Levy became the center of considerable effort on the part of Toklas and Stein to ensure her return to San Francisco, this time without Toklas, her original traveling companion.

 Levy moved to Carmel-by-the-Sea, California, in 1943 during World War II and resided at the La Playa Hotel with her companion Mary Godde.

 At the age of 80, Levy's autobiography, 920 O’Farrell Street, was published.
 The book chronicles her childhood in an upper-middle-class San Francisco neighborhood, offering a glimpse into her early life experiences.
 A volume of the verse, I Love to Talk About Myself, was published the same year.